Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Method

 From the table~\ref{tab3} we can conclude that the actual energy splittings $\triangle E(p)$ between the $p_{1/2}$ and $p_{3/2}$ states are better approximated by the SO coupling constant $\zeta(p_{3/2})$ calculated using a single radial component $p_{3/2}$, for which $\triangle_{SO}^*(p)=3 \zeta(p_{3/2})/2$.
 For example, for Ac we obtain $\triangle_{SO}^*(p)=6.09$~eV, for Th $\triangle_{SO}^*(p)=7.12$~eV etc. Although the values $\triangle_{SO}^*(p)$ are slightly smaller than the real energy differences $\triangle E(p)$, they approximate $\triangle E(p)$ better (i.e. $9-11${\%} vs $17-27${\%}) than the KH radial functions $P_{l=1}^{KH}$.
 The overestimation holds also for the solid case.
-Our data indicate that for example for the canonical (KH) Th variant the SO splitting between the $6p$-subband midpoints is 10.7~eV (with the with the minimum and maximum difference being 8.9 and 12.1~eV) whereas in the atomic case it is only 7.8~eV and the effective potential in the nuclear region is expected to remain basically unchanged.
+Our data indicate that for example for the canonical (KH) Th variant the SO splitting between the $6p$-subband midpoints is 10.7~eV (with the minimum and maximum difference being 8.9 and 12.1~eV) whereas in the atomic case it is only 7.8~eV, Fig.~\ref{fig4}.
+Note that in the solid or atomic case the effective potential in the nuclear region, which mostly affects the splitting, is basically unchanged.
 Therefore, in the following for a more realistic description of the SO splittings for the $6p$ semicore band states within the LAPW method we suggest to use only $p_{3/2}$ radial component.
 Since the actual equations for the SO coupling in LAPW (see e.g. Eq.~(2) in \cite{Nik3}) differ from Eq.\ (\ref{so1}) and Eq.\ (\ref{so1B}), and require three SO coupling constants $\zeta(p)$, $\dot{\zeta}(p)$, $\ddot{\zeta}(p)$, computed with two functions $P_{l=1}$ and $\dot{P}_{l=1}$, this implies that for their calculations we use $P_{3/2}$ (the $6p_{3/2}$ large component) and $\dot{P}_{3/2}$, which is the first energy derivative of the $6p_{3/2}$ large component.